jennifer/network-server/README.md

 # Gallery

 Collect websites for design inspiration.
-Submit a URL, tag the website's best elements, and take notes.
+Submit a URL, tag the website's best features, and take notes.
 The Gallery app takes a screenshot of the website and displays it in an image gallery.
-Mouse over each image (or tap on a touchscreen) to display title, tags, and notes.
+Mouse over each image (or tap on a touchscreen) to display title, feature tags, and notes.
 Click an image to edit the entry or to visit the website.
 Need a design idea?
-Filter the collection by elements and get inspired.
+Filter the collection by design features and get inspired.

 https://website-gallery.herokuapp.com/